Kensington Palace Gardens: Background

 No. 8 was used as an interrogation centre for German POWs during and after the Second World War and was known as the London Cage.
 The house was demolished in 1961 and replaced by a glass-and-steel block of four apartments designed by Richard Seifert and completed in 1964.
 Flat 3 was on the market in 2006 as a three-bedroom apartment designed by international architect David Chipperfield, valued at a minimum of £13.25 million through Knight Frank, which sold in March 2007 for £10.29m.

 Diplomatic buildings on the street are: the Russian Embassy at Nos.
 6–7; the Embassy of Nepal at No. 12A; the Embassy of Lebanon at No. 21; and the Embassy of Slovakia at No. 25.
 In Palace Green are the Embassy of Israel at No. 2 and the Embassy of Romania at No. 4.
 Egypt, Laos and the Philippines formerly had their embassies here.
 No. 11 has been the official residence of the French Ambassador since 1944; it was rebuilt after a fire in December 1990.

 Due to the presence of likely terrorist targets—embassies etc., including those of Russia and Israel—both ends of the street have armed police checkpoints (Diplomatic Protection Group officers) with crash barriers as well as the original wrought-iron gates.
 Entry of pedestrians is not normally controlled, only vehicles.
 This has the side effect of leading to extremely low traffic volumes for a central London street.
 Some of the buildings occasionally set up barriers to keep vehicles at a distance.

 The street is lit by Victorian gaslight streetlights.

 Notable residents

+The street is the residence of many ambassadors and royal family members, including those of Saudi Arabia, UAE, and India.

 No. 10 was designed by Philip Hardwick for Sutherland Hall Sutherland, and the first tenant was the civil engineer James Meadows Rendel, who probably became resident in early 1852, and died there in 1856.
 In 1862, Edmund Ernst Leopold Schlesinger Benzon, a German-born steel magnate, moved in and lived there until his death in 1873.
 In 1896, the financier Leopold Hirsch had "substantial alterations" made, designed by Leonard Stokes, and he was resident until at least 1904.
 No. 10 was home to the USSR Embassy from 1960 to 1986.